Get free weekly QSR Sentiment Pulse

 Founder & CEO, ReviewSignal · Frankfurt, Germany

-Simon is the founder of ReviewSignal and an expert in alternative data for institutional investors.
-Based in Frankfurt, he helps hedge funds and asset managers turn consumer review signals into actionable trading intelligence.
+Simon is the founder of ReviewSignal and an expert in alternative data for research teams.
+Based in Frankfurt, he helps research teams turn consumer review signals into actionable trading intelligence.

 Get signals before the market moves